Splitting, Splicing and Projection in BPD Personalities

 By Shari Schreiber,

-Borderline's desperate need to be seen as 'perfect' physically,
+Borderline's desperate need to be regarded as 'perfect' physically,

 cerebrally and spiritually is what drives a lot of issues within